Amazon::API - A generic base class for AWS Services

 should be sending to APIs.

-amazon-api -s sqs help CreateQueue
+amzn-api-help sqs CreateQueue

 You can also dump the Botocore metadata from the generated classes using